jkwchui/chem-jon-hk/docs/chem/lessons/Y1/Week2/README.md

 3. Measure the time using your home-made pendulums (see video 🎬 below):
    1. for a 25 cm pendulum to swing back-and-forth 10 times.
 Repeat this five times.
    2. for a 50 cm pendulum to swing back-and-forth 10 times.
 Repeat this five times.
    3. Enter your measurements on [this spreadsheet](https://docs.google.com/spreadsheets/d/1o7_oGP9fY002_v_mhiKGJfM-EemJBUnvPJDxoIYF1yE/edit?usp=sharing).
-This must be completed before Wednesday.
+This must be completed before Tuesday.

 ### Lina Mnemonica